PROFILE

 Constitutional Court.

-The 27-year-long civil war ravaged the
+The 27-year-long civil war ravaged the country's

-country's political and social institutions.
+political and social institutions.
 The

 government estimates that 4.7 million people

 were internally displaced by the civil war.
+In

-Daily conditions of life throughout the country
+conditions of life throughout the country mirror

-mirror the inadequate administrative
+the inadequate administrative infrastructure as

-infrastructure as well as weak social
+well as weak social institutions.
+Government

-institutions.
-Government support for social
+support for social institutions is often

-institutions is often inadequate.
-Many hospitals
+inadequate.
+Many hospitals are without medicines

-schools are without books, and public employees
+or basic equipment, schools are without books,

-often lack the basic supplies for their
+and public employees often lack the basic

-day-to-day work.
+supplies for their day-to-day work.

 Principal Government Officials